 - Use only a completely flat bottom canner with no ridges that radiate from the bottom center when home canning.
 Heat is spread more evenly when the bottom surface is flat.
-Use a straight-edge to check the canner bottom. - Make sure the diameter of the canner does not exceed 1 inch beyond the cooking zone markings or burner. - It is recommended to use smaller diameter canners on electric coil and ceramic glass cooktops and to center canners on the burner grates. - Start with hot tap water to bring water to boil more quickly. - Use the highest heat seating when first bringing the water to a boil.
+Use a straight-edge to check canner bottom. - Make sure the canner is induction compatible. - It is recommended to use smaller diameter canners on electric coil and ceramic glass cooktops and to center canners on the burner grates. - Start with hot tap water to bring water to boil more quickly. - Use the highest heat setting when first bringing the water to a boil.
 Once boiling is achieved, reduce heat to lowest possible setting to maintain that boil. - Use tested recipes and follow instructions carefully.
 Check with your local Cooperative Agricultural Extension Service or a manufacturer of glass jars for the latest canning information. - It is best to can small amounts and light loads. - Do not leave water bath or pressure canners on high heat for an extended amount of time.